Correlation Between F5 Networks and Microsoft

 Risk-Adjusted Performance

-Compared to the overall equity markets, risk-adjusted returns on investments in Microsoft are ranked lower than 14 (%) of all global equities and portfolios over the last 90 days.
-In spite of comparatively fragile technical and fundamental indicators, Microsoft unveiled solid returns over the last few months and may actually be approaching a breakup point.
+Compared to the overall equity markets, risk-adjusted returns on investments in Microsoft are ranked lower than 2 (%) of all global equities and portfolios over the last 90 days.
+In spite of comparatively stable technical and fundamental indicators, Microsoft is not utilizing all of its potentials.
+The latest stock price uproar, may contribute to short-horizon losses for the private investors.

 F5 Networks and Microsoft Volatility Contrast